SammanSarkar/GSoC_archive_2025/README.md

    ```

 7. **Add your proposal**:
-   - Create a folder named after the organization (e.g., `org_name`) if it doesn't exist.
+   - Create a folder named after the organization if it doesn't exist.
    - Place your proposal PDF inside this folder.

 8. **Commit and push your changes**: